-Table 2-2 provides a detailed description of the 100G Ethernet IP core ports.
+Table 2-2 provides a detailed description of the Integrated 100G Ethernet block ports.
+See Table 5-2 for ports at the XCI level of the core.

 IMPORTANT: CAUI-4 and switchable CAUI-10/CAUI-4 require GTY transceivers that are available only in Virtex UltraScale devices.